ACQUIRED BY THE CHÂTEAU DE LUNÉVILLE

 Portrait as a young man, half-length, looking towards the viewer, turning slightly to the left.
 With wig, frilled cravat, jacket partly unbuttoned, with the Order of the Golden Fleece showing.
 Within a feigned oval border.

-François Étienne married Maria Theresa of Austria in 1736, a union which founded the dynasty of the Royal House of Habsburg-Lorraine.
+François Étienne married Maria Theresa of Austria at the Augustinian Church in Vienna in 1736, a union which founded the dynasty of the Royal House of Habsburg-Lorraine.
 Through his marriage he became Holy Roman Emperor (1745–1765) and Archduke of Austria (1740–1765).
-Amongst the sixteen children of he and his wife was Marie Antoinette, the Queen of France executed in 1793.
+Amongst the sixteen children from their union was Marie Antoinette, Queen of France, executed in 1793.

 Reverse Glass Mezzotints were popular in the 18th and early 19th centuries.
 For the manufacture of these, mezzotint prints were produced on especially thin paper which was then stuck down on one side of a sheet of glass.
 The paper was then shaved even further and then the image coloured from behind with oil paint, giving a highly finished appearance, with a distinctive glow, more resembling an oil painting than a print.